italia-opensource/awesome-italia-opensource/CONTRIBUTING.md

   - Other

 - *Allowed item for 'internet_roaming'*
-  - Suggested
+  - Available
   - Not required
-  - Not available
+  - Local SIM required
   - Not yet available
-  - Not recommended
-  - Not necessary
-  - Other

 ### awesome/companies rules